ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/basic/items.md

 > Note: The maximum stack size and maximum damage cannot coexist on a single item.
 An item can either have a stack size greater than 1 with no damage or a stack size of 1 with damage.

 > Note: `setNoRepair` is bugged in the latest release of Forge so that it always returns false.
+This list is only accurate as of **v32.0.57**.

 Since a standard gem is set within `ItemGroup::MATERIALS`, I will be chaining my property instance to include the `group` method to set this value.